pinobatch/color-cell-compression/plan.md

 13379×14/65 = 2882 bytes per second, or 374612 bytes for a 2:10
 video's audio track.

+Perceptual noise substitution is a party trick that can be stapled onto various audio codecs.
+Instead of storing the actual content of high frequencies, it stores only the amount of energy in the top half of the frequency band and restores those frequencies as high-pass filtered noise during playback, adding about 60 bytes per second.

 ### To try

-1. Experiment with decomposition of upper frequencies into a perceptual noise substitution channel
-2. Experiment with predictors more sophisticated than `y[n]=y[n-1]`
+1. Experiment with predictors more sophisticated than `y[n]=y[n-1]`

 [Color Cell Compression]: https://en.wikipedia.org/wiki/Color_Cell_Compression
 [Apple Video]: https://en.wikipedia.org/wiki/Apple_Video